Council Bluffs, Iowa: 1852–1900: Beginning of the railroad era

-Council Bluffs (rather than Omaha) was designated by President Abraham Lincoln as being the official starting point of the transcontinental railroad which was completed in 1869.
-The official "Mile 0" start is at 21st Street and 9th Avenue which is now marked by a gold spike that was used for the promotion of the movie Union Pacific Council Bluffs physical connection to the Transcontinental Railroad was delayed until 1872 when the Union Pacific Missouri River Bridge opened (railroad cars had to be ferried across the Missouri River from Council Bluffs to Omaha in the early days of the Transcontinental).
+Council Bluffs (rather than Omaha) was designated by President Abraham Lincoln as the official starting point of the transcontinental railroad, which was completed in 1869.
+The official "Mile 0" start is at 21st Street and 9th Avenue.
+It is now marked by a gold spike monument, which was erected to promote the movie Union Pacific.
+Council Bluffs' physical connection to the Transcontinental Railroad was delayed until 1872, when the Union Pacific Missouri River Bridge opened.
+(Before that, railroad cars had to be ferried across the Missouri River from Council Bluffs to Omaha in the early days of the Transcontinental).

-The Chicago and North Western Railway arrived in 1867.
+The Chicago and North Western Transportation Company arrived in 1867.
 Other railroads operating in the city were the Chicago, Rock Island and Pacific Railroad, Chicago Great Western Railway, Wabash Railroad, Illinois Central Railroad, and the Chicago, Burlington and Quincy Railroad as well as the Chicago, Milwaukee, St. Paul and Pacific Railroad.

 1901–present

 In 1926, the portion of Council Bluffs west of the Missouri River seceded to form Carter Lake, Iowa.
 Carter Lake had been cut off by a change in the course of the Missouri River.

 By the 1930s, Council Bluffs had grown into the country's fifth largest rail center.
-The railroads helped the city become a center for grain storage, and massive grain elevators continue to mark the city's skyline.
+The railroads helped the city become a center for grain storage, and in grain elevators continue to mark the city's skyline.
 Other industries in the city included Blue Star Foods, Dwarfies Cereal, Frito-Lay, Georgie Porgie Cereal, Giant Manufacturing, Kimball Elevators, Mona Motor Oil, Monarch, Reliance Batteries, Woodward's Candy, and World Radio.
 During the 1940s Meyer Lansky operated a greyhound racing track in Council Bluffs.

 Restructuring of the railroad industry caused the loss of many jobs after the mid-20th century, as did the restructuring of heavy industry.
 Many jobs moved offshore.
-By the late 20th century the city and region were suffering economic stagnation and a declining population, as they struggled to develop a new economy.
+By the late 20th century, the city and region were suffering economic stagnation and a declining population, as they struggled to develop a new economy.
 Downtown urban renewal was undertaken to create a new future while emphasizing the strengths of heritage.

+Council Bluffs was prominently featured on an episode of Bar Rescue, when Jon Taffer visited the O'Face Bar.
+This would also be the first ever instance of Taffer walking out on a bar in the series.